 If you’re thinking about college or in school right now, there are plenty of steps you can take to help reduce the amount of student loan debt you’ll be saddled with after graduation.

-1. Take time to save before going to college
+1. How to avoid college debt: Take time to save before going to college

 There isn’t any rule that says you have to jump straight from high school to college.
 While some people believe that a year off reduces the chance you’ll actually go to college, as long as you have the determination, a year off doesn’t have to affect you.